yanpla/yanplaRoles/README.md

 ## Executioner

 The Executioner is a neutral role that wins the game if their target is voted out (exiled) by the other players.
-(If the Executioner's target dies before they get exiled, the executioner becomes a crewmate.)
+(If the Executioner's target dies before they get exiled, the executioner becomes an Amnesiac.)

 ## Arsonist